aws/aws-advanced-nodejs-wrapper/docs/development-guide/Pipelines.md

 Plugins should subscribe to this pipeline and the get HostInfo by strategy pipeline if they implement a host selection strategy via the `getHostInfoByStrategy` method.
 In this case, plugins should override the `acceptsStrategy` and `getHostInfoByStrategy` methods to implement any desired logic.
 The `acceptsStrategy` method should return true for each selection strategy that the plugin supports.

-## Get HostInfo by Strategy pipeline
+## Get HostInfo by Strategy Pipeline

 Plugins should subscribe to this pipeline and the accepts strategy pipeline if they implement a host selection strategy.
 In this case, plugins should override both the `acceptsStrategy` method and the `getHostInfoByStrategy` method.
 The `getHostInfoByStrategy` method should implement the desired logic for selecting a host using any plugin-accepted strategies.
 Host selection via a "random" strategy is supported by default.

+## Release Resources Pipeline

+Plugins should implement the `CanReleaseResources` interface if they have resources to clean up when connections are closed.
+The method `releaseResources` will be called for every plugin that implements the interface when `Client.end()` is called.